mmbman/Katagiri/1987-03-12-Bendowa-Talk-2.md

 > None are excluded from being taught the means for illuminating the mind.
 This is something unheard of in other teachings.
 Followers of Buddha should simply learn the buddha-dharma.

-So, the point is, Dogen Zenji [says] again here how important [it is that] you have to see the true teacher.
+So, the point is, Dōgen Zenji [says] again here how important [it is that] you have to see the true teacher.
 And under whom, you have to practice.
-Because this is an important point Dogen Zenji really experienced when he went to China.
+Because this is an important point Dōgen Zenji really experienced when he went to China.
 That’s why he always mentions [this] here and there in his works.

 #### 48:12